COVID‑19 update for Nazareth Orphanage

 Four Saturdays during the school year, OFNO volunteers travel to Nazareth Orphanage in Tecate, Mexico to participate in a day of volunteering alongside the children and Sisters.
 The daylong trips begin early in the morning, and volunteers return to San Diego that same day.
 Volunteers help with maintenance projects such as gardening or painting the facilities.
 We are so grateful to those that assist, and no experience is necessary.
 Help us make a difference!

-NOTE: Our trip planned for September 19, 2020 has been reluctantly cancelled.
-The latest information is that all non-essential travel to Mexico has been restricted by the US Customs and Border Patrol until September 21, 2020 because of the COVID-19 crisis.
-In general, these restrictions have been renewed every 30 days since March.
-As a result, we will be unable to travel to the orphanage in September.
-After the border reopens, the Board will assess the needs of the orphanage and the safety of the volunteers to determine how we will proceed.
-In the meantime, please keep the November 14, 2020 trip on your calendars.
-We are hopeful that we will be able to travel safely and freely again soon.
+NOTE: As a result of the ongoing pandemic, our trip planned for November 14, 2020, has been reluctantly cancelled.
+The latest information is that all non-essential travel to Mexico has been restricted by the Center for Disease Control because of the COVID-19 crisis.
+In general, these restrictions have been renewed every 30 days since August.
+As a result, we will be unable to travel to the orphanage in November.
+After the border reopens, the Board will assess the needs of the orphanage and the safety of the volunteers to determine how we will proceed in the future.
+We are hopeful that we will be able to travel safely again soon.

 Human trafficking is the number two global crime.
 Few resources exist to help children escape this horrific trauma, and even fewer across the border, from where many young girls originate.
 85% of Mexico's trafficked victims are female.
 Here's how you can help.WAYS TO SUPPORT OFNO